maltheism/pyCatz/README.md

 # pycat - iEEG to BIDS Converter Wizard

-pyCat is a GUI interface for iEEG to BIDS conversion for LORIS (Longitudinal Online Research and Imaging System).
+pycat is a GUI interface for iEEG to BIDS conversion for LORIS (Longitudinal Online Research and Imaging System).

 ## Installation